basiliscos/cpp-bredis/README.md

 - `array_holder_t<Iterator>`

 The basic type is `string_t<Iterator>`, which contains `from` and `to` members (`Iterator`), where string is held.
-String does not contains special redis-protocol symbols, and other metadata, i.e. can be used to extract/flatten the whole string.
+String does not contain special redis-protocol symbols, and other metadata, i.e. can be used to extract/flatten the whole string.

 `nil_t<Iterator>`, `int_t<Iterator>`, `error_t<Iterator>` just have `string` member